Somewhere on Tour

-Somewhere on Tour was a concert tour by heavy metal band Iron Maiden, from 10 September 1986 to 21 May 1987, supporting their album Somewhere in Time.
+Somewhere on Tour was a concert tour by the English heavy metal band Iron Maiden, from 10 September 1986 to 21 May 1987, supporting their album Somewhere in Time.
 The band performed across the globe, in countries including Poland, Italy, the United States and England.
 The tour lasted 253 days, during which the band performed 151 shows.
-The tour commenced in Belgrade, Serbia (Yugoslavia) at the time.
+The tour commenced in Belgrade, Serbia, Yugoslavia.

 Background

-"When we did Inside the Electric Circus, we went on a big world tour with Iron Maiden", recalled Blackie Lawless of W.A.S.P., the opening act in November and December 1986.
-"We had the same management.
-There were a lot of times we went on their bus.
-Both of us felt we had sort of put out tired records by tired bands."